-You might think that once a candidate has signed their offer letter, the salary inquiries are over.
-But even after you've sorted out starting salary, you can bet that pay is still going to be on their minds.
-In a day and age with more information than ever, employees expect transparency around salary not just at the beginning of their tenure with an employer, but at every step.
+You might think that once a candidate has signed their offer letter, their salary questions are over.
+But even after you've sorted out an employee's starting salary, managers should expect to answer salary and bonus questions throughout their tenure at the company.
+With more access to salary information than ever, employees expect transparency around pay, and not just when negotiating their contract, but at every step.

 1. "How is my pay determined?"

 With the shift to remote work situations due to the pandemic, workplace transparency has become increasingly more important to employees.
 They expect their companies to be forthcoming and communicative, and this naturally includes information around salary and pay.

 "This question can be scary to hear if a company isn't transparent with their pay model," acknowledges Scott Samuels, an HR Manager at Business.org.
 The fix for that shouldn't be a big surprise - "make the pay model transparent if it isn't," Samuels says.

 Typically, salary is determined by factors including title, skill set, seniority level, and location.
 If that's the case for your organization, you shouldn't be afraid to share that with your employees.
 An example of how to answer this question would be: "There is a salary range for this position, and we offer candidates the salary that most closely matches the job role, as well as their specific education and experience" or any other relevant qualifications, recommends HR Analyst Laura Handrick of FitSmallBusiness.com.